Eleanor Raymond: Architectural work

 On graduating, Raymond joined Frost's practice as his sole partner (she had previously been working for him as a draftsperson while a student).
 Raymond opened her own office in 1928 after working with Frost for several years.
 She was drawn to the simple vernacular structures expressive of rural American life, avoiding the grand facades and the exclusively modern styles that were popular with her contemporaries.
 In 1931, after five years of work, Raymond published Early Domestic Architecture of Pennsylvania, in which she explored what she called the “unstudied directness in fitting form to function” of very early American architecture.
-The book was one of the first systematic inventories of vernacular American architecture and defined Raymond’s career.
+The book was one of the first systematic inventories of vernacular American architecture, and defined Raymond’s career.

-Raymond became increasingly known for primarily residential designs that took cues from early American architecture, as well as for her restoration and remodeling work, which approached modern-day adaptive reuse.
-Raymond always worked within the “three fields” of a house — the exterior, interior, and landscape — and maintained that the architect must always know how the client will use the house.
+Raymond became increasingly known primarily for residential designs that took cues from early American architecture, as well as for her restoration and remodeling work, which approached modern-day adaptive reuse.
+Raymond always worked within the “three fields” of a house—the exterior, interior, and landscape—and maintained that the architect must always know how the client will use the house.
 Much of her work was commissioned by women from her social group in Boston and Cambridge.
-One client called her “an architect who combines a respect for tradition with a disrespect for its limitations.”
-The author of a monograph on her life praised her work for its "subtle simplicity without succumbing to architectural exhibitionism".
+One client called her “an architect who combines a respect for tradition with a disrespect for its limitations”.
+Doris Cole, author of a monograph on her life, praised her work for its "subtle simplicity without succumbing to architectural exhibitionism".

 In her fusion of European and American influences, some scholars see Raymond as attempting to create a kind of regional modernism.
-The Rachel Raymond House (built for her sister in 1931 and demolished in 2006), for example, fuses the stark International-Style rectilinear forms of the exterior with an interior rich in traditional built-in cupboards, decorative wood trim, and antique hardware.
-The Rachel Raymond House was a manifestation of a Northeastern regional modernism that predates by six years a Lincoln, Massachusetts, house by Walter Gropius that is often singled out as the first manifestation of an American regional modernism.
+The Rachel Raymond House in Belmont, Massachusetts (built for her sister in 1931 and demolished in 2006), for example, fuses the stark International-Style rectilinear forms of the exterior with an interior rich in traditional built-in cupboards, decorative wood trim, and antique hardware.
+The Rachel Raymond House was a manifestation of a Northeastern regional modernism that predates by six years a Lincoln, Massachusetts, house by Walter Gropius that is often singled out as the "first" manifestation of an American regional modernism.

-With physical chemist Mária Telkes, Raymond designed the Dover Sun House in 1948 about 20 miles outside of Boston.
+With physical chemist Mária Telkes, Raymond designed the Dover Sun House in 1948 in Dover, Massachusetts.
 The Dover Sun House was an "all-solar house" and had a bank of glass plate heat collectors.
 It used Telkes' phase-change system to collect and store solar energy.
 The project was funded by philanthropist and sculptor Amelia Peabody, and built on her property in Dover, Massachusetts.

-Raymond was a member of the American Institute of Architects, and in 1961 was elected an AIA fellow.
+Raymond was a member of the American Institute of Architects, and in 1961 was elected a Fellow of the American Institute of Architects.

 In 1977 her work was exhibited in Women in American Architecture at the Brooklyn Museum.